northbear99/Stroke_Prediction_ML_Project/README.md

 ---
 ## Models:

-If you would like to use our pre-trained models, all of them can be found: Here (TODO: Insert folder link here)
+If you would like to use our pre-trained models, all of them can be found: [Here](./Models/Model.md)

 Below is a table delineating the specifications and performances for each model:
 | Model Name     | Accuracy|